sandeepsingh7543/sandeepd.github.io/README.md

-# Portfolio Website - Shubham
+# Portfolio Website - Sandeep Singh

 My portfolio displayed in a web page.

-You can find the same

 ## Technologies Used